dynamsoft-docs/license-server-docs/selfhosting/DLSonLinux.md

 title: Install Dynamsoft Dynamsoft License Server on Linux
 keywords: Install, Dynamsoft License Server, Linux
 description: Steps and information about how to install Dynamsoft Dynamsoft License Server on Linux
-breadcrumbText: Install LTS on Linux
+breadcrumbText: Install DLS on Linux
 needAutoGenerateSidebar: true
 ---